Support the site by following @VRcompare on Twitter

-The headset is around 20% lighter and 15% smaller than the original Oculus Quest, with a refresh rate of 90 Hz, improving on the 72 Hz of the original Quest.
+Originally codenamed Del Mar, the headset is around 20% lighter and 15% smaller than its predecessor, the Oculus Quest, with a refresh rate of 90-120 Hz, improving on the 72 Hz of the original Quest.

 The system can be connected to a PC via Oculus Link, which can be performed using the official Link cable or a third party USB-C cable.
 This allows the headset to be used to run content from SteamVR and the desktop Oculus store.
 Note that a high-bandwidth USB specification (USB 3.0 at a minimum) is required to achieve a high-quality and smooth picture.